-The Sacramento Children's Home operates three (3) Family Resource Centers (FRCs) that are community based and have a "no wrong door policy", which means that we will never turn away a family in need.
+The Sacramento Children’s Home operates three Family Resource Centers (FRCs) that are community based and proven services at no cost.
 Our programs provide:

 - Home Visitation